© Areez Katki 2023

 2021

-Bildungsroman [& Other Stories], Tarq Gallery, Mumbai, India
+Bildungsroman [& Other Stories], Tarq Gallery, Mumbai, IN

 Like Birds, Like Fishes, Tim Melville Gallery, Tāmaki Makaurau Auckland, NZ